Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

 Whether to file quickly, prepare more documents first, or wait for a better timing.

-The immigration reform bill involving JESTA and higher statutory fee ceilings shows that Japan’s border control and residence management systems are moving into a new phase.
+Japan’s immigration fee reform discussions and the planned JESTA system show that Japan’s border control and residence management systems are moving into a new phase.

 The most important point is to separate what is already confirmed from what is not yet finalized.
 A higher statutory ceiling does not automatically mean that the actual fee has already increased to that ceiling.
 The exact fee amounts, implementation date, and scope of any reduction or exemption measures should be checked through future Cabinet Orders, ministerial rules, and official announcements by the Immigration Services Agency.

 Foreign residents and employers should avoid reacting only to headlines.
-Instead, they should review expiry dates, procedure types, supporting documents, and cost-sharing rules in advance.
+Instead, they should review expiry dates, procedure types, supporting documents, cost-sharing rules, and the strength of the individual case in advance.

 Consultation for renewal, change of status, and permanent residence